Close

 Pre-Travel (After Approval)

-• Arrange accommodation with addresses (Kuwait immigration may request at entry)
+• Book accommodation: Arrange hotel or business accommodation with complete addresses.
+Kuwait immigration may request accommodation details at entry

 The landscape of Gulf business mobility continues evolving.
-Recent GCC initiatives suggest movement toward unified business visa frameworks, potentially simplifying intra-regional travel by 2025-2026.
-For now, understanding and navigating individual country requirements remains essential.
+Kuwait recently extended family visit visas and made it easier for companies to secure business visas, launching a nationwide e-visa platform under Vision 2035 initiative in July 2025.
+Recent GCC initiatives suggest movement toward unified business visa frameworks, potentially simplifying intra-regional travel by late 2026.

 Your immediate next step?
 Open your passport right now.
 Check those validity dates.
 That single action sets everything in motion—or reveals the first obstacle to address.
 Business opportunities in Kuwait won't wait for perfect preparation, but they do reward strategic readiness.